jcsombria/als/README.md

-# als
+# Air Levitation System

-Air Levitation System
+This repository contains the firmware of the Air Levitation System embedded controller.